softwarebear/softwarebear.github.io/_posts/2018-08-23-a-bit-of-zest-on-x-macro.markdown

     X(value3)
 ```

-... but when I used it tend to be a bit more descriptive ... and I also tend to group many related things together ... to illustrate I use a familiar if artificial example ... in the definition of where I want to gather the related information I define a destributor that takes a selector ...
+... but when I used it tend to be a bit more descriptive ... and I also tend to group many related things together ... to illustrate I use a familiar if artificial example ... in the definition of where I want to gather the related information I define a generator that takes a selector ...

 ```cpp
 #define EVENT_CODE_GENERATOR(SELECTOR) \